flyteorg/flyte/docs/source/gen/flytectl_update_cluster-resource-attribute.rst

 Updates cluster resource attributes for given project and domain combination or additionally with workflow name.

 Updating to the cluster resource attribute is only available from a generated file.
-See the get section for generating this file.
+See the get section to generate this file.
-Here the command updates takes the input for cluster resource attributes from the config file cra.yaml
+It takes input for cluster resource attributes from the config file cra.yaml, e.g., content of cra.yaml:
-eg:  content of cra.yaml

 .. code-block:: yaml